-• You are covered by both Medicare and Medicaid.
+- You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
-Medicaid covers your cost sharing for Medicare services, including

-- deductibles, coinsurance, and copayments.
+Medicaid covers your cost sharing for Medicare services, including deductibles, coinsurance, and copayments.
 Medicaid also covers services Medicare does not cover, like community-based services and personal care services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 Handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services. - If you are within our plan's two (2)-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, if you also are treated or monitored for a new or existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the new or existing medical condition. - If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - If you are within our plan's two (2)-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
 However, during this period we will not pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
-Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.
+The amount you pay for Medicare covered services may increase during this period.

-If you are eligible for Medicare cost-sharing assistance under Medicaid, you do not pay anything for the services listed in the Benefits Chart, as long as you meet the coverage requirements described above.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you do not pay anything for the services listed in the Medical Benefits Chart, as long as you meet the coverage requirements described above.

-You will see this apple next to the preventive services in the benefits chart.
+You will see this apple next to the preventive services in the Medical Benefits Chart.

-You will see an asterisk in front of services that do not apply to the Maximum Out-of-Pocket (MOOP).
+You will see an asterisk in front of services that do not apply to the Maximum Out-of-Pocket (MOOP) amount.
 (See Section 1.4, What is the most you will pay for Medicare Part A and Part B covered medical services, of this Chapter for more information).
 Members may incur financial responsibility if charges billed exceed the benefit maximum.